patternfly/design-tokens/packages/module/patternfly-docs/content/all-patternfly-tokens.md

 ---
-section: tokens
+section: design-tokens
-id: All PatternFly tokens
+id: All design tokens
 ---

 import * as defaultTokens from './token-layers-default.json';